Business Travel Show Europe Kick Off, 23 February,

-The two remaining unions presenting ground staff and cabin crew have signed up for the deal to rescue loss making airline Alitalia.
+The two remaining unions representing ground staff and cabin crew have signed up for the deal to rescue loss making airline Alitalia.

 The breakthrough came after a day of intense talks in the Rome offices of Italian prime minister Silvio Berlusconi.

 The rescue deal, put forward by CAI, a 16-strong consortium of businessmen, is new expected to focus on finding a ”foreign partner” for the airline.